-7.2 Training blocks
+5.2 Training blocks

 As Amigo supports two deployment frameworks (one .NET based and another based on OSGi), the training courses also contain two versions of the assignment and explanations.
-Moreover, examples for .NET and OSGi are explained side by side (with some exceptions where this would become too complex and hard to read).
-There are two reasons for this.
-First, having examples for both deployment framework side by side easily shows the interoperability of the approach, which is one of the key features of Amigo.
-Second, attendees which are only familiar with either .NET or Java may be interested to see how a specific operation or solution is done within the counterpart framework giving some additional motivation to follow the training course.
-However, note that this approach is only used where side by side examples do not clutter the overall documents too much.
+Examples for .NET and OSGi follow each other.
+The first approach to mix both parts with each other has been abandoned.
+Instead, a complete solution of the one framework is followed with the appropriate counterpart of the other.
+The reason for this is that we discovered that it is difficult to follow the explanations if C# and Java implementations are mixed with each other in the same section.
+Nevertheless, having examples for both deployment framework clearly shows the interoperability of the approach, which is one of the key features of Amigo.
+Another advantage of providing two versions is that attendees which are only familiar with either .NET or Java may be interested to see how a specific operation or solution is done within the counterpart framework giving some additional motivation to follow the training course.